Former Algerian President Abdelaziz Bouteflika dies at 84 | DW | 17.09.2021

 The former president of Algeria, Abdelaziz Bouteflika, has died at 84.
 The long-serving leader stepped down from power in 2019 following pressure from mass protests.

-The former president of Algeria, Abdelaziz Bouteflika, has died at age 84, Algerian state TV announced late on Friday evening.
+The former president of Algeria, Abdelaziz Bouteflika, has died at age 84, Algerian state TV announced late on Friday evening following a statement from the presidency.

 He served as president for nearly 20 years, from 1999 until his resignation in 2019.
 He was the longest serving head of state in Algeria.